Calmness and serenity

 Dare to live the experience of renting a boat without the need of a license; travel the coastline and reach s'Espalmador island.
 Your reward will be the tranquillity that will involve you there.

-Out for a drink in Formentera
+Out for a drink

 There are several chiringuitos or chill out bars where to relax to the music and have some drinks, and you will always be surrounded by the beauty of the landscape.